benbaptist/minecraft-wrapper/README.md

 Any console command beginning with a slash (/) will be interpreted as a Wrapper.py command.
 Type /help to see a list of Wrapper.py commands.
 To completely shutdown the wrapper, type /halt.</br>
 If you run into any bugs, please report them!

+Wrapper.py is made to work with 1.7.10 and later, but it will work on 1.7.4 and earlier if you don't use proxy mode.
+If you're using 1.6 and earlier, please turn on pre-1.7-mode in wrapper.properties.

 #Features#
 Wrapper.py supports the following features: